-- Gross Insurable Aggregate Overall Change
+- Gross Insurable Aggregate

-- Gross Insurable Occurrence Overall Change
+- · Gross Insurable Occurrence

+- Workers' Compensation Insurable Aggregate and Occurrence

 - Analysis Settings

-These losses are due to a combination of conventional and CBRN-weapon attacks.
+These losses are due to a combination of domestic and international conventional and CBRN-weapon attacks.
 Demand surge is not applicable to the AIR Terrorism Model.
-Loss changes represent the percentage change in loss estimates calculated by Touchstone Re 2021 as compared with those calculated by Touchstone Re 2020 for the entire United States, as well as for the 10 states with the highest stochastic event frequencies, using the 500,000-year AIR U.S. Terrorism Standard catalog.
+Loss changes represent the percentage change in loss estimates calculated by Touchstone 2021 as compared with those calculated by Touchstone 2020 for the 10 states with the highest stochastic event frequencies, using the 500,000-year AIR U.S. Terrorism Standard catalog.
 The changes represent overall change, including the effects of model updates as well as the updated industry exposures.